 ‘In the height of a transaction, the M&A team’s role exists somewhere between emergency room triage and a good game of whack-a-mole.’

-Many law schools offer specific classes in M&A and contract drafting.
-These classes introduce you to the different sections of M&A agreements, expose you to relevant legal vernacular and provide you with an understanding of many key transaction drivers.
-Classes in securities law, corporations, business taxation, finance and accounting are all useful as well.
-However, these are suggestions, not prerequisites.
-There is no one class without which you will not succeed and there is no substitute for the real world experience you will gain at a firm.
-Given the diversity of deals and clients, there are always areas of law you will need to learn on the job.
+From the soft-skills perspective, multitasking, time management, attention to detail and the ability to think critically will prove immensely valuable to any new M&A associate.
+In terms of classes, there is no mandatory curriculum.
+Many law schools offer specific classes in M&A and contract drafting, which introduce law students to the different sections of M&A agreements, provide exposure to relevant legal vernacular and highlight many key transaction drivers.
+Classes in securities law, corporations, business taxation, finance and accounting are useful as well.
+However, given the diversity of deals and clients, there are always areas of law you will need to learn on the job.
 Perhaps the best preparation you can have is getting comfortable saying, “I don’t know, but I’ll find out.”

-As an M&A associate, you will jump into different industries and have clients across varied geographies.
-You will learn to make sense of the unknown and leverage past experience to assist on your next deal.
-Remember, no transaction takes place in a vacuum — clients and their businesses exist within the wider, global business, financial and regulatory markets.
+M&A associates work in different industries and across varied geographies.
+They also learn to make sense of the unknown and leverage past experience to assist on future deals.
+No transaction takes place in a vacuum — clients and their businesses exist within the wider, global business, financial and regulatory markets.
 To that end, start reading The Wall Street Journal, Financial Times and other business news publications.
-Neither your colleagues nor your clients will quiz you on the front page, but familiarity with the business world will pay dividends.
-As you will see when you draft M&A documents, your firm is regularly referred to as your client’s “advisor”; that role is based on legal expertise but often extends beyond.
+Nobody will quiz you on the front page, but familiarity with the business world will pay dividends as you begin to provide clients with a range of strategic advice.